Petrol, diesel prices today: Fuel rates remain steady in major cities

 Your browser doesn’t support HTML5 audio

-Petrol, diesel prices today: Fuel prices continue to remain steady on Saturday, June 25, 2022, with the oil marketing companies (OMC) keeping the costs unchanged for petrol and diesel since Finance Minister Nirmala Sitharaman announced a cut in excise duty on petrol by 8 per litre, and 6 rupees per litre on diesel on May 21, 2022.
+Petrol and diesel prices have remained steady for over a month on Friday, July 1, 2022, as the oil marketing companies (OMC) kept the costs unchanged for petrol and diesel.
+There has been no change in fuel prices ever since Finance Minister Nirmala Sitharaman announced a cut in excise duty on petrol by 8 per litre, and 6 rupees per litre on diesel on May 21, 2022.
 It is important to note that retail petrol and diesel prices differ from state to state on account of local taxes like VAT or freight charges.

 {{^adFree}}{{/adFree}}

-Petrol, diesel prices today: Fuel prices continue to remain steady on Saturday, June 25, 2022, with the oil marketing companies (OMC) keeping the costs unchanged for petrol and diesel since Finance Minister Nirmala Sitharaman announced a cut in excise duty on petrol by 8 per litre, and 6 rupees per litre on diesel on May 21, 2022.
+Petrol and diesel prices have remained steady for over a month on Friday, July 1, 2022, as the oil marketing companies (OMC) kept the costs unchanged for petrol and diesel.
+There has been no change in fuel prices ever since Finance Minister Nirmala Sitharaman announced a cut in excise duty on petrol by 8 per litre, and 6 rupees per litre on diesel on May 21, 2022.
 It is important to note that retail petrol and diesel prices differ from state to state on account of local taxes like VAT or freight charges.

-The price of petrol in Delhi today stands at ₹96.72 per litre as against ₹105.41 per litre prior to the cut in excise duty, and the price of diesel stands at ₹89.62 per litre from its earlier price of ₹96.67.
-While in Mumbai, one litre of petrol costs ₹111.35 and diesel is retailing at ₹97.28 per litre.
+The cost of petrol in Delhi today stands at ₹96.72 per litre from ₹105.41 per litre before the cut in excise duty, and diesel price stands at ₹89.62 per litre against its earlier price of ₹96.67.
+The cost of petrol in Mumbai is at ₹111.35 per litre and diesel is retailing at ₹97.28 per litre.
+Petrol price in Chennai stands at ₹102.63 per litre and diesel price today stands at ₹94.24 per litre.
+In Kolkata, petrol is retailing at ₹106.03 per litre and diesel at ₹92.76 per litre.

 {{^adFree}}